 By Liz Dunshee

-Even though the stock market stays open during a shutdown, and you can continue to submit filings on the SEC’s electronic site, companies that need the SEC to act on their registration statements or interpretive questions are up against a big logistical problem.
-That’s the case not just while the staff is furloughed, but also afterward, since they have to work through a backlog of submissions.
+Even though the stock market stays open during a shutdown, and you can continue to submit filings on the SEC’s electronic site, companies that need the Commission to act on their registration statements or interpretive questions are up against a big logistical problem.
+That’s the case not just while the staff is furloughed, but also afterward, since they will be facing a backlog of submissions.
 As Broc pointed out in his blog, we don’t know how long a potential shutdown would last, or whether the SEC workforce would further shrink, causing longer-term processing delays.

-Congress still has a small window to reach a deal or pass a continuing resolution.
-If that doesn’t happen, the good news is this isn’t our first rodeo.
-The Cooley team has helped companies navigate other government shutdowns – and successful offerings are still possible.
+The good news is that this isn’t our first rodeo.
+The Cooley team has helped companies work through other government shutdowns – and successful offerings are still possible.
 From handling complexities with filings and communications to understanding risks and contingency plans, this experience goes a long way.

 Here are a few of the issues we can help with: